leonkoech/Easysubs/README.md

 # Easysubs
 ## This is still a work in progress.

-## It works!!
+### It works for python 2.x!!

-### But for some reason the subtitle file only contains metadata of where the subtitle was downloaded from but no subtitles
+But does not in python 3.8 for some reason the subtitle file only contains metadata of where the subtitle was downloaded from but no subtitles